 From IT Infrastructure to Digital Transformation

 For over two decades, Malvina has been the steady hand behind complex global IT operations.
 Her career is a roadmap of large-scale transformations and high-stakes decision-making.
-As the Group Director of IT Services at London South Bank University (LSBU), she didn’t just manage budgets; she reimagined how technology serves a community.
+As Group Director of IT Services at London South Bank University (LSBU), she didn’t just manage budgets; she reimagined how technology serves a community.

 Matt Hinton, Associate Director of Data and Technology, noted: “Malvina is a very supportive leader who cares passionately about her work and can bring a different way of thinking to situations… she showed me innovative ways to use AI to simplify tasks and reduce administrative effort.”